-The importance of IAM is clear thanks to recent surveys and research which show that over 70% of breaches are tied back to either weak or mismanaged credentials.
+An IAM system can provide assurances and help keep track of employee activity.
+Having the ability to know that only certain employees can view programs and applications will strengthen both security and operational programs for an organization.
+Parameters can also be set in the system to detect any suspicious user activity, communication, or issues that might otherwise go undetected.
 User information, whether it is passwords or email addresses, can quickly become a complex issue to track without a proper control system in place.
-IAM helps protect against security breaches by allowing administrators to automate numerous user account related tasks.
-An IAM system can also help track many of the auditable items required by industry policies and standards, such as access control implementation and monitoring.
-This includes the ability to have automated workflow for onboarding of employees, granting access to systems and applications they are authorized access to, based on their role.
+IAM helps protect against security incidents by allowing administrators to automate numerous user account related tasks.
+This includes the ability to have automated workflow for on-boarding of employees, granting access to systems and applications they are authorized access to, based on their role.
 It also includes “one button” control to remove employee access from all systems they were granted access to through the IAM platform.

 The varying aspects of protection offered by IAM solutions are key to building a strong information security program.
 These are just some of the areas security professionals must consider while developing strong identity and access control systems to protect their organizations.
-The ability to be able to control who comes in and out of your organization’s network is vital to securing the environment.
-More importantly, IAM helps enterprises meeting regulatory compliances and meeting industry best practice standards.
+The ability to be able to control and audit who comes in and out of your organization’s network is vital to operationally supporting and securing an environment.